 e.
 Other Miscellaneous handling instructions

-Based on the SKU, one key operation the order fulfillment center provides is to be able to locate the item and customer’s requirement of shipment and packaging method.
+Based on the SKU, one key operation the order fulfillment center provides is locating the item and calculating the customer’s requirement of shipment and packaging method.
 How the items are to be shipped to customers is essential for overall customer satisfaction.
 Ideally, storage of items is done based on fast moving items and slower moving items, large volume order and small volume order etc. All order fulfillment services is managed with effective clear forecasting management based on weekly and monthly order forecast.
-As a overseas supplier, this method provides the supplier the most efficient logistics cost and inventory management.
+As an overseas supplier, this method provides the supplier the most efficient logistics cost and inventory management.

 4. Shipping and Handling Service

 Once the item has been plucked from the shelf and is ready to be shipped, three key components are considered: Inspection, Packaging and Shipping.

 If the item has to be shipped to the consumer, it is typically inspected, packaged, then shipped the same day, using next day shipping service.
 For automotive OEMs, predesignated transportation trucks are arranged.
 UPS and Federal Express are typically used regarding general distribution for both the aftermarket and consumer markets.
 In the case that the number of shipment volume is significant, these companies offer, order fulfillment centers yielding large discounted pricing.
 This is an important saving that is passed on to the client.

 In some cases items may be shipped in bulk, for example to a retail outfit.
 In such cases, the key component is consolidation.
 As the weight of the shipment can be considerable, services such as UPS and Fedex may not always be cost effective.
 The distribution warehouse will then look to consolidate shipments using a private carrier.
 Shipments which constitute less than truck load (LTL) are consolidated with other shipments going in the same direction, yielding considerable savings.